 You take the vehicle to an ITV (Inspeccion Technica de Vehiculos) testing station.
 There the officials carry out a series of checks to ensure the car meets the safety standards required to use the roads in Spain.
 Many garages will, for a fee, check your vehicle over prior to testing and even take it to the testing station for you.

-Motorcycles (up to 49cc) Up to four years old are exempt from an ITV test.
-After four years they must be subject to an ITV test every two years.
-Motorcycles (50cc and over) Up to three years old are exempt from an ITV test.
-Older than three years then an ITV inspection must be completed every two years.
+Motorcycles (up to 49cc) Up to three years old are exempt from an ITV test.
+After three years they must be subject to an ITV test every two years.
+Motorcycles (50cc and over) Up to four years old are exempt from an ITV test.
+Once four years old then an ITV inspection must be completed every two years.